easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20190308
+## had a meeting with Binbin
+tried to refresh my memory with dynamics through virtual work

+current understanding was: it's based on $Fv=0$ and $F$ is acceleration force

+the assumption of 0-mass link was also discussed

+it could simplify things but Binbin was not a big fan of it

+she suggested another simplification so that all legs are identical in kinematics

+## had a meeting with Lei
+demonstrated most findings I had with all the discrete time simulations and learned a few things

+`A0` should be faster rather than slower b/c it seemed that it's a model error rather than sensor noise

+different rise time seemed to have better response in PID. fast: `6 > 1, 3 > 2, 4, 5`

+could play with damping and `A0` a bit

+should have `pzmap()` some where in discrete time design to check zeros/poles in disc/cont close/open loop (this was mostly for stability margin and stability check)

+it's hard to tell why there was a high freq vibration

+for LQR, I could have an anti-windup at the integral

+for LQR, I should try to understand why such high gain and if possible, pole-placement high speed poles to low

 # 20190303
 ## played with A0 in discrete time
 Lei mentioned the reason of oscillation was maybe sensitivity to model error not sampling time